AdobeDocs/experience-manager-learn.en/help/headless-tutorial/content-services/chapter-4.md

 ---
 title: Chapter 4 - Defining Content Services Templates - Content Services
-seo-title: Getting Started with AEM Headless - Chapter 4 - Defining Content Services Templates
 description: Chapter 4 of the AEM Headless tutorial covers the role of AEM Editable Templates in the context of AEM Content Services.
-Editable Templates are used to define the JSON content structure AEM Content Services will ultimately expose.
-seo-description: Chapter 4 of the AEM Headless tutorial covers the role of AEM Editable Templates in the context of AEM Content Services.
-Editable Templates are used to define the JSON content structure AEM Content Services will ultimately expose.
+Editable Templates are used to define the JSON content structure AEM Content Services ultimately expose.
 feature: Content Fragments, APIs
 topic: Headless, Content Management
 role: Developer